stockc/mnug/public/meetup/next_meetup.md

 ### What?

-On 30th of November we have the following schedule:
+On 23rd of April we have the following schedule:

 *   **18:30: Door open**
     at [Retail Hub](http://www.retailtechhub.com/)